guilgautier/DPPy/docs/continuous_dpps/beta_ensembles.definition.rst

 .. important::

-	For Gaussian, Gamma and Beta reference measures, the :math:`\beta=1,2` and :math:`4` cases received a very special attention in the random matrix litterature, e.g. :cite:`DuEd02`.
+	For Gaussian, Gamma and Beta reference measures, the :math:`\beta=1,2` and :math:`4` cases received a very special attention in the random matrix literature, e.g. :cite:`DuEd02`.

 	The associated ensembles actually correspond to the eigenvalues of random matrices whose distribution is invariant to the action of the orthogonal (:math:`\beta=1`), unitary (:math:`\beta=2`) and symplectic (:math:`\beta=4`) group respectively.